Intimacy co-ordinator idea suggests lack of trust between director and actors: dir Adrian Lyne | Entertainment

 The movement brought to the forefront stories of sexual misconduct in the industry, with many rallying for stronger guidelines for a safer work environment on set.
 Lyne said the existence of intimacy co-ordinators puts the gaze of a filmmaker in question. ''If I don't have that, if they (actors) don't trust me and I don't trust them, then I have got nothing.
 So that was my feeling about it.
 In the end, it didn't get in the way, but I don't like the implication of it, the fact that there would be a lack of trust,'' he added.
 With ''Deep Water'', the filmmaker is back to exploring interpersonal equations with a dash of psychological thrill, as he chronicles the story of a couple, whose marriage is crumbling under the weight of resentment, jealousy, and mistrust.

-Things take a turn when the husband, who allows his wife to have affairs in order to avoid a divorce, becomes the prime suspect in the disappearance of her lovers.
+Things take a turn when the husband, who is aware of his wife's affairs, becomes the prime suspect in the disappearance of her lovers.

 The filmmaker said he has always been interested in the ''small picture'', even though he can appreciate and enjoy tentpole films like ''The Matrix'' or ''Dune''. ''But I wouldn't really be interested in doing a movie like that.
 What I want to do is movies where the audience can put their feet in the shoes of the actors and sort of be them, follow them vicariously through the movie.